 Betsy was buried in the same row of graves as her sister in law, Mary Minor, in the Hopewell Church Cemetery west of Sego.
 The fact of the adjacent burials has been an important clue in demonstrating that the two families -- Frederick's and Daniel's -- were related.

 On Nov.
 11, 1824, when he was age 47, Frederick married his second bride, 28-year-old Jane Richardson (1796-1839), by the hand of T. Flood.
 A record of the marriage today is found in Muskingum County, OH.
 She is believed to have been a widow, but nothing further is known of her origins.

-Jane brought a stepdaughter Elizabeth Richardson to the marriage.
+Jane brought a daughter, Elizabeth Richardson, to the marriage.

 The shadow of death struck the family again in 1839, after 15 years of marriage.
 On April 15 of that year, Jane died at age 43, and was buried at the Hopewell Cemetery.
-Her grave marker, also misspelled "Minner," is seen at right, and is in the same row as Frederick's first wife.
+Her grave marker, also misspelled "Minner," is seen here, and is in the same row of graves as Frederick's first wife.

 As an adult, Frederick also suffered the deaths of an infant daughter (Sarah) and three adult children.
 Daughter Barbara died at age 27 at Rushville, OH, in 1843, the mother of four youngsters.
 Son Andrew, a soldier in the Civil War, gave his life for our nation near Atlanta, GA, of chronic diarrhea.
 Son John fell to his death at an ice-house in Salem, OH in 1866.